-Please accept this Third Amended Letter of Intent for Application No. PB16-085 (the "Application") on behalf of Miami Beach Port, LLC and Florida Power & Light Company (the "Applicants").
-Updated disclosure of interest forms are enclosed for your consideration.
+Please accept this Third Amended Letter of Intent for Application No. PB16-087 (the "Application") on behalf of Miami Beach Port, LLC and Florida Power & Light Company (the "Applicants").
 As you are aware, Miami Beach Port, LLC ("MBP") is the owner of that certain ±3.71 acre parcel of land located on the southeastern tip of Terminal Island at 120 MacArthur Causeway (the "MBP Property"; identified as folio no. 02-4204-000-0060).
 FP&L is the owner of that certain ±3.13 acre parcel of land located at 150 MacArthur Causeway (the "FP&L Property"; identified as folio no. 02-4204-000-0070).
-The MBP Propery and the FP&L Property, together, are hereinafter the subject property of the Application and referred to as the "Property".
-Previously, the Applicants had amended the Application to update the Applicant information and the proposed text amendments to include the recommended language proffered by the Planning Department in the Staff Report & Recommendation dated February 28, 2017.
-The Applicants are hereby amending the Application to update the draft ordinance to reflect the recent changes to the City's Comprehensive Plan and I-1 category text and to provide additional information relating to compatibility and resiliency.
+The MBP Property and the FP&L Property, together, are hereinafter the subject property of the Application and referred to as the "Property".
+The Applicants hereby amend the Application to update the proposed text amendments to include recent changes to the the I-1 district regulations.

-This request is being made in connection with a proposed mixed-use redevelopment plan for a portion of Terminal Island.
-As stated in the Applicants' March 13, 2017 correspondence, the addition of FP&L as an applicant is not required to proceed with the Application pursuant to Section 118-162 of the City's Land Development Regulations.
+As noted in the Applicants' March 13.
+2017 correspondence, the addition of FP&L as an applicant is not required to proceed with the Application pursuant to Section 118-162 of the City's Land Development Regulations.
 MBP owns more than 80,000 square feet of land within Terminal Island.
 However, in an abundance of caution, MBP has determined that it is appropriate to include FP&L in the Application given that FP&L will be a party to the future applications for approval of the development of the Property.
 The FP&L Property has 609.50 linear feet of frontage on the Terminal Island right-of-way.
 Subsection 118-162(a) provides: